clux/probes/content/post/2023-12-31-annual-gratitude.md

 - [yt/cncf](https://www.youtube.com/@cncf) :: boring conference talks on cloud tech, but they [allowed me to avoid some flying](/post/2023-12-22-kubecon-chicago-log)
 - [yt/HealthyGamerGG](https://www.youtube.com/@HealthyGamerGG) :: Dr K. with a pragmatic stoicism + meditation focused philosophy takes

-> Would I still watch as much youtube if I couldn't 2X all speech and bypass ads?
+> Would I still watch as much youtube without `2X` on all speech or with ads?
 Probably not.
 Long form media is a lesser toll on my continually stretched focus though.

-As for actual full-runtime content, most my streaming services were cancelled last year, and the only one left is crunchyroll, which i guess makes me a full time weeb now.
-I would fight that, but [Love is War](https://en.wikipedia.org/wiki/Kaguya-sama:_Love_Is_War_(TV_series)) and [Spy x Family](https://myanimelist.net/anime/50265/Spy_x_Family) were also the funniest shit I have seen this year.
+As for actual full-runtime content, most my streaming services were cancelled last year, and the only one left is crunchyroll, which I guess makes me a full time weeb now.
+I would fight that, but [Love is War](https://en.wikipedia.org/wiki/Kaguya-sama:_Love_Is_War_(TV_series)) and [Spy x Family](https://myanimelist.net/anime/50265/Spy_x_Family) were also the funniest shit this year to me.

 ## Hardware